DAY 5Dec 30 2017

-At the end of the month, we rented his 10,000 square foot marble penthouse and had a party, complete with a chef, maid, and chauffeur, hosted by a man who offered to get us “literally anything we want,” and asked that we make sure any “women we find on the street” are over the age of 18.
+At the end of the month, we rented his 10,000 square foot marble penthouse and had a party, complete with a chef, maid, and chauffeur, hosted by a man who offered to get us “literally anything we want,” with the only condition that we make sure any “women we find on the street” were over the age of 18.

 Apart from the parties and the penthouses, many of the neighborhoods whose soccer teams and schools were patroned by Escobar still harbor positive feelings towards him, and many relatives of the narcos are still living.
 I was surprised to find the following in an Uber.

 While there are a few in some neighborhoods (and Uber’s) who still support the man and legend, the majority of Colombians and paisas (people from Medellin) are trying to move far, far away from that era.
 There is still strong anger about the numerous Escobar tours available throughout the city, to the point where locals will approach and yell at tour groups passing through their neighborhoods.
 A Remote from another program was wearing a punny Escobar shirt and was stopped on the street by a man whose family was killed by him.
 Our city team was NOT PLEASED that we rented Pablo’s penthouse, even though it’s available legally through AirBnB, and is one of 650 properties he had.

 Comuna 13, which was the murder capitol of Colombia at the height of the narcos, is now a community healing with art and graffiti depicting their pain and suffering.